 Don't know how to get the above?
 Follow this link for additional information on how to obtain the app ID and how to generate the API authentication key.

-You will need to provide permissions in order for the integration to work (for additional information, click here):
+You will need to provide permissions for the integration to work (for additional information, click here):

-Select Settings > Required permissions and click 'Add'
+Select Settings > Required permissions, and then click Add.

-In the Required permissions panel, click the Grant permissions button.
+In the Required permissions panel, click Grant permissions.